Blockchains/badger-docs/Assistant.md

 ```

 The live AMPL system has these parameters
+___

+Oracle reports expire after 24.5 hours by default.
+We want it to be as updated as possible when the rebase window opens.
+The Oracles also have to push their report a minimum of one hour before the rebase() to be considered valid.

 ## How do we update the Geyser calculations?
+Geyser calculations are updated anytime anyone does a stake / unstake / claim.
+They can also be manually updated by anyone by calling updateAccounting().
+This assistant can check whether the system has been updated once a day, and if it hasn't - can push a manual update.

 ## Rolling back an invalid oracle calculation